6 Common Resume Mistakes You Must Avoid

 A busy, cluttered resume may make employers think you are unorganized and scatterbrained, and that those characteristics could carry over to the job.
 Make sure your resume formatting is consistent throughout the document and use headings and bullet points to organize information on your resume.

 You Send The Same Document For Every Job Opening

 This shows you don't care enough about the job opportunity to send a tailored/customized resume.
 It might also tell employers you aren't great at adapting.
 Always customize your resume for each position you apply to.
 That way, the potential employer will see the exact skills and experience you have that are relevant to the position and realize you're a great, qualified candidate who could help them reach their goals.

 This will very likely make hiring managers skip your resume altogether.
 It's unprofessional.
 Create an email account with some variation of your name for job-seeking purposes.

 This can make the employer think you haven't updated your resume for the job opening—or worse, that you aren't being honest.
 Lying on your resume is never a good idea.
 Instead, learn how to properly demonstrate your value as a business-of-one.

 Need more resume tips?
 Here's how to spruce up your resume in just a few minutes:

-- Change all responsibilities to accomplishments you had at that position.
-Most people who will read your resume don't want to hear about the general tasks you did, but rather how you benefited the company while you were there.
+- Change all responsibilities to accomplishments you had at the position.
+Most people who'll read your resume don't want to hear about the general tasks you did, but rather how you benefited the company while you were there.